avinashara/testApp/README.md

 1. Navigate to app folder, open command prompt  and run command 'npm install'.
 2. check in karma is installed if not then run the command 'npm install -g karma'.
 3. Then run command 'karma start karma-conf.js'.
 Done!! you will get test cases status in console itself.

+#Functionality

+1. On load page will show three text box for user input.
+2. All three feilds are tag fields, if user is typing atleast 3 letter then system will suggest corresponding options and on click of enter that value will be selected.
+3. Once all the fields are entered the submit will be enabled.
+4. on click of submit, system will filter the records and will show both filter criteria and matched data in table.
+5. When user try to change filter criteria data then page will move back to home page, here user can enter search critera again.